 That is why it is important to use an electric heater that has an automatic shutoff feature if the unit does get tipped over.
 With a hidden switch located at the bottom, that will shut the heater off if it gets lifted.

-A popular choice for boat owners is the DeltaMAX ceramic heater.
+A popular choice for boat owners is an XTreme heater that you can get on Amazon.
 This compact heater is lightweight and can be tucked under a table or sat on a shelf or tabletop.
-You can get it for just under $85 on Amazon.
 It’s also equipped with the automatic shut-off switch to give you peace of mind while the heater is running.

-When you set the heater to low, it will run on 750 watts, and when set to high, you get 1,500 watts.
-With a built-in adjustable thermostat, the DeltaMAX ceramic heater can maintain a perfect temperature throughout the cabin.
+With a built-in adjustable thermostat, the Xtreme heater can maintain a perfect temperature throughout the cabin.
 The heater doesn’t make a lot of noise so it won’t interrupt your sleep too much if you left it going throughout the night.

 #4.
 Propane Heaters